Bereket6430/Bereket6430/README.md

   - Software Engineering

   ### 🔭 I’m currently working on
-  1. Backend Development using Laravel and ASP.NET
+  1. Backend Development using Laravel
   2. Machine Learning

-### 🌱 I’m currently learning
-  1. Full Stack Web Development at ALX

-### 👯 I’m looking to collaborate on
-  1. opensource ASP.NET based projects

 ### 📫 How to reach me: beksecured1@gmail.com